antoinemartin/trello2keep/README.md

 Options:
   --credentials PATH              Path to Google API credentials file.
-  --trello-board-id TEXT          Trello board ID to extract items from.
+  --trello-board TEXT              Trello board name to extract items from.
   --title TEXT                    Title of the Google Keep note.
   --impersonated-user-email TEXT  Email address of the user to impersonate.
   --help                          Show this message and exit.